End-stage kidney disease

 Renal failure - end stage; Kidney failure - end stage; ESRD

-End-stage kidney disease (ESRD) is when the kidneys are no longer able to work at a level needed for day-to-day life.
+The kidneys remove waste and excess water from the body.
+ESRD occurs when the kidneys are no longer able to work at a level needed for day-to-day life.

-The most common causes of ESRD in the U.S. are diabetes and high blood pressure.
-These conditions can affect your kidneys.
+The most common causes of ESRD in the United States are

 ESRD almost always comes after chronic kidney disease.
-The kidneys may slowly stop working over 10 - 20 years before end-stage disease results.
+The kidneys may slowly stop working over 10 to 20 years before end-stage disease results.

-Symptoms may include:
+Common symptoms may include: